OmerCodes/QuikLanguage/index.md

 ```diff
 + print variable
 ```
-This prints the text inside the quotation marks or the variable there.\
+This prints the text inside the quotation marks or the variable there.
+### Common Mistakes
+**Common Mistake 1:**
-**Common Mistake:** Do not put quotation marks when its a variable  or vice versa, the compiler will not understand but will not give an error for the first one but will give an error for the other one saying: "variable not definied in current scope.
+Do not put quotation marks when its a variable  or vice versa, the compiler will not understand but will not give an error for the first one but will give an error for the other one saying: "variable not definied in current scope.
 Hint: Have you put quotation marks around text"

 ### Examples
-**Example:**
+**Example 1:**
 ```diff
 + print "Hello World"
 !
 Output: Hello World